MouseSavers.com - Great deals on all things Disney!

 Since 2005, during select times of year, Disney has offered a free dining plan when you purchase a full-price vacation package that includes hotel room and tickets.
 Disney has mainly offered this plan in late summer as an incentive to get people to visit Disney World at a time when Southern schools are back in session, which causes the theme parks and hotels to empty out.
 Additionally, that period is peak hurricane season and extremely hot and humid.

-To see exactly when "Free Dining" has been available in past years, and when the offer was released each year, check out my chart of release dates.
+To see exactly when “Free Dining” has been available in past years, and when the offer was released each year, check out our chart of release dates.
 There is never any guarantee that Disney will continue to offer any particular discount, but this one has been extremely popular, so it will probably continue in the future, as long as Disney has a lot of rooms to fill.

 Are there discounts at the Ft.
 Wilderness Campsites?

-2. There are no rooms at that rate remaining in the system for the particular combination of dates you want at the hotel you want.
-(Typically Disney holds a limited number of rooms for each code.)
-It's best if you have some flexibility in your travel dates and/or choices of hotel.
-If you can't get your first choice, you can always try calling back from time to time, since rooms are released frequently.
+- There are no rooms at that rate remaining in the system for the particular combination of dates you want at the hotel you want.
+(Typically Disney holds a limited number of rooms for each discount.)
+It’s best if you have some flexibility in your travel dates and/or choices of hotel.
+If you can’t get your first choice, you can always try calling back from time to time, since rooms are released frequently.

-3. It might be a problem with the reservations agent.
+- It might be a problem with the reservations agent.
 Some of the agents at the Disney Reservations Center are more knowledgeable and helpful than others.
-If you have double-checked a code and made sure that it covers the resort and dates you want, but the person who answers the phone is telling you it won’t work or doesn’t exist, politely end the call and try again.
+If you have double-checked a discount and made sure that it covers the resort and dates you want, but the person who answers the phone is telling you it won’t work or doesn’t exist, politely end the call and try again.
 There are hundreds of agents, so it’s very unlikely you’ll get the same one twice.

 Ticket Questions